C3nsoreD/C3nsoreD/README.md

-### Hi there 👋,
+### Hi 👋🏾,

-Welcome to my page, here you'll find the various projects that I work on.
-Currently there work being done @mE7.
+Welcome to my page.
+You'll find many projects that I work/ed on.
+Currently a `SE` ingrid 🏢.

-I enjoy working on backend systems mostly in Go, and learning.
+🔭 I’m currently working on total global domination 😈🦹🏿‍♂️

+Mostly Go... for now!

 ![gopher dancing](./dancing-gopher.gif)

-My ideal state 🌱 learning ... not always the case but I try 🕊
+My ideal state: 🌱
+Trust your vision 👁️

 ✌🏾
 <!--
 **C3nsoreD/C3nsoreD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.